2. SIGNIFICANT ACCOUNTING POLICIES AND NOTES TO ACCOUNTS

 Based on the nature of products and time between the acquisition of assets for processing and their realisation in cash and cash equivalents, the Company has identified twelve months as its operating cycle.

 Revenue is recognized to the extent that it is probable that the economic benefits will flow to the company and the revenue can be reliably measured.
+The Company has generally concluded that it is the principal in its revenue arrangements, because it typically controls the goods or services before transferring them to the customer.
+The specific recognition criteria described below must also be met before revenue is recognized.
 Revenues are generally measured and accounted for on accrual basis.
 The following specific recognition criteria must also be met before revenue is recognized.

 - Revenue from the sale of goods is recognised at the point in time when control is transferred to the customer which coincides with the performance obligation under the contract with the customer.